sigSandor/stolenprojs/README.md

 # stolenprojs
-Working on documenting code from projects already out there
+Working on code documentation from projects already out there to understand